 To qualify for the right to buy scheme, you need to have been a tenant for at least three years.
 Bear in mind that this doesn’t have to be three continuous years.
 You also don’t need to have lived in the same property for three years.

 As long as you’ve rented a council property for at least three years then you’ll qualify for the right to buy scheme.
 The council property you’ve rented must either be from a housing association or local council (public sector landlord).

 How to get the most right to buy discount

 Unfortunately, there isn’t a particular method in maximising the discount you’ll be eligible for.
-The discount on right to buy properties usually depends on certain factors, such as how long you’ve been renting, the location of the property and of course the actual property value.
+The discount on a right to buy home usually depends on certain factors, such as how long you’ve been renting, the location of the property and of course the actual property value.

 You can visit the official government website for their right to buy calculator which will give you an approximate idea of the discount you’re likely to get.

 Selling your right to buy property